GoogleChromeLabs/ps-analysis-tool/packages/cli/README.md

 ## Privacy Sandbox Analysis Tool CLI

->The Privacy Sandbox Analysis Tool CLI is designed to help developers audit and analyze their websites in Chrome environments where the unrestricted use of 3P cookies have been blocked.
+>The Privacy Sandbox Analysis Tool CLI is designed to help developers audit and analyze their websites in Chrome environments where the unrestricted use of 3P cookies has been blocked.

 ## Using the CLI